-If you like traditional shepherd’s pie, you should try this easy twist on this classic comfort food dish!
-Boasting a sweet potato topping instead of a traditional white potato topping, this Paleo and Whole30 compliant Instant Pot Sweet Potato Shepherd’s Pie adds some amazing sweet flavour to a traditionally savoury dish.
-If you’re looking for a more traditional or low FODMAP shepherd’s pie recipe, try this easy, traditional Instant Pot Shepherd’s Pie recipe, which is low FODMAP, Paleo and Whole30 compliant.
+If you like traditional shepherd's pie, you should try this easy twist on this classic comfort food dish!
+Boasting a sweet potato topping instead of a traditional white potato topping, this Paleo and Whole30 (but not low FODMAP) compliant Instant Pot Sweet Potato Shepherd's Pie adds some amazing sweet flavor to a traditionally savory dish.
+If you're looking for a more traditional or a low FODMAP shepherd's pie, try this easy, traditional Low FODMAP Instant Pot Shepherd's Pie recipe.

 Why Instant Pot Sweet Potato Shepherd's Pie?